River vs Robinhood vs Webull for beginners in 2026

 Why do the live clicks go to River and Webull instead of Robinhood?

-Because WalletPop keeps Robinhood as editorial context until a compliant commercial route is available, while River and Webull are the stronger public investing CTAs and backup wallet paths stay deeper in the recurring-buy content.
+Because Nummix keeps Robinhood as editorial context until a compliant commercial route is available, while River and Webull are the stronger public investing CTAs and backup wallet paths stay deeper in the recurring-buy content.

 Sources